This information is intended for use by health professionals

 No dose adjustment is required.

-- Hypersensitivity to calcium, cholecalciferol or to any of the excipients (in particular soya bean oil)
+- Hypersensitivity to calcium, cholecalciferol or to any of the excipients (in particular hydrogenated soya oil), listed in section 6.1.

-- Natecal D3 tablets are not intended for children and adolescents.
+- Natecal D3 chewable tablets are not intended for children and adolescents.

 - During long-term treatment it is advisable to monitor the serum and urinary calcium levels and to monitor the kidney function through measurement of serum creatinine.
 Monitoring is especially important in elderly patients on concomitant treatment with cardiac glycosides or diuretics.
 In case of hypercalcaemia or signs of impaired renal function the dose must be reduced or the treatment interrupted.
 It is advisable to reduce or interrupt treatment temporarily if urinary calcium exceeds 7.5 mmol/24 h (300 mg/24 h).